YeSv/Simple.Dotnet.Cloning/README.md

 [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) was used for benchmarking.

 [Force](https://github.com/force-net/DeepCloner) was used for both deep and shallow cloning.

 [AutoMapper](https://github.com/AutoMapper/AutoMapper) was used for shallow cloning.

-[FastDeepCloner](https://github.com/AlenToma/FastDeepCloner) was used for deep cloning [NCloner](https://github.com/mijay/NClone) - was used for deep cloning [DeepCopy](https://github.com/ReubenBond/DeepCopy) - was used for deep cloning
+[FastDeepCloner](https://github.com/AlenToma/FastDeepCloner) was used for deep cloning.

+[NCloner](https://github.com/mijay/NClone) - was used for deep cloning.

+[DeepCopy](https://github.com/ReubenBond/DeepCopy) - was used for deep cloning.

 Runtime: .NET 5.0

 Results:

 (+) - winner

 (-) - exception

 (?) - questionable

 1. `HugeStruct` deep clone